suho/surveys/README.md

 ## Overview

 - Create an application that allows users to browse a list of surveys.
-For the UI, the application should look like the above screen.
 - Integrate with an API to retrieve data.
+- Write unit tests.

 ### Prerequisites

 - Xcode 10+
 - Swift 4+
+- Target iOS >= 10.0
 - Ruby 2.5.1 ([rbenv][rbenv])

 ```bash